dotnet/docs/docs/core/tools/dotnet-sln.md

 - **`SOLUTION_FILE`**

   The solution file to use.
-The command searches the current directory for one if it's left unspecified, failing if there are multiple solution files.
+If it is unspecified, the command searches the current directory for one and fails if there are multiple solution files.

 - **`PROJECT_PATH`**